soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 4. Replace our `Hello, world!` string with richer content, use `h1_` and `p_`.
    We can append HTML strings created by `h1_` and `p_` using the append operator `<>`.

+Bonus: rewrite a couple of functions using lambda functions, just for fun!

 ---

 Solutions:

 <details>
   <summary>Solution for exercise #1</summary>

   ```hs
   myhtml :: String
   myhtml = makeHtml "Hello title" "Hello, world!"